 Transaction Endorser Obligations

-Transaction Endorser agrees to endorse all Transactions submitted to it by a Transaction Endorser unless it is prohibited to do so by the terms of this Agreement or the Framework.
+Transaction Endorser agrees to endorse all Transactions submitted to it by a Transaction Author unless it is prohibited to do so by the terms of this Agreement or the Framework.

 Transaction Endorser agrees to join the Bedrock Consortium and pay the membership fees specified in the Participation Agreement for the Bedrock Consortium.